 Payments on federal student loans have been paused since early 2020 due to the COVID-19 pandemic.
 Monthly payments have not been required, and interest rates have been temporarily set to 0%.

-After the pause ends, payment requirements will resume—so make sure you have an updated payment method on file with your loan servicer!
+The Education Department will notify borrowers about this directly—so make sure they have your information on file, and that you have an updated payment method on file with your loan servicer!

 Recent changes to income-driven repayment plans

 This latest round of announcements from the government also proposed some changes to income-driven repayment plans—which many student loan borrowers participate in.